 As mentioned above in section 2.2, departmental academic advisors are assigned on a rotating basis.
 These assignments are not permanent and may be changed if you wish.
 For example, if you begin working in a faculty member's laboratory, you may want to switch your academic advisor to your research mentor.
-To switch academic advisors, contact the department assistant or send your request electronically to advising@che.depaul.edu.
+To switch your academic advisor, you may contact the department assistant or send your request electronically to chemistry@depaul.edu.
 Once the switch has been made, the department assistant will electronically notify you, your previous advisor, and your new advisor that a new advising assignment has been made.